Post cover

 1. Enabling ECMAScript modules in Node.js

 The default format of modules in Node.js is the CommonJS.
-To make Node.js understand ES modules format, you have to explicitly make so.

-Node.js uses ECMAScript modules format if:
+But Node.js will treat a JavaScript file as an ECMAScript modules format if:

 1. The module's file extension is .mjs